Why People Riot—About The Silence

 Somewhat contrasty, one year later, Justine Ruszczyk, a white woman was shot behind her home after she called 911 to report a possible sexual assault in her alley.
-The officer fired on her from from the squad car window.
-The officer is black and was charged and convicted with third degree murder and sentenced to 12.5 years.
+The officer fired on her from the squad car window.
+The officer is black and was charged and convicted with third-degree murder and sentenced to 12.5 years.
 The city of Minneapolis settled with her family in the amount of twenty million dollars.

-While these are only extremely prominent cases, there were about 29 deaths from use of police force since 2000.
+While these are only extremely prominent cases, there were about 29 deaths from the use of police force since 2000.
 63% of those deaths were black while 19% of the city’s population is black according to the Minneapolis Star Tribune.

 Name nearly any other major city in America and similar racist oppression and violence against people of color dominates.
 Think Ahmaud Arbery in Georgia and Breonna Taylor in Kentucky.
-As with any riotous outbreak including my own rant, a riot can be said to be about oppression of any of the variations on humanity which make the powerful and privileged uncomfortable or even enraged.
+As with any riotous outbreak including my own rant, a riot can be said to be about oppression of any of the variations on humanity that make the powerful and privileged uncomfortable or even enraged.
 People riot because they’re not heard.
 People riot because they don’t have a voice.

 This time the Third Minneapolis Precinct was burned by the second night.
 Within a week over 60 structures in Minneapolis were burned.
 People arrived from out of state to either support the outrage or join in the looting.
 Any way you look at it, this was more than just people misbehaving.
 The same story was repeating itself around the globe.

-We riot, because we can’t breathe.
+We riot because we can’t breathe.

 Riots are Voices of Race and Voices of Sexuality

-It could be said in the same vein of thinking that as sexuality is a variation of being human, so is skin coloration a variation of humanness, as is ability or economic means.
+It could be said in the same vein of thinking that as sexuality is a variation of being human, so is skin coloration a variation of humanness, as is the ability or economic means.